yugabyte/yugabyte-db/docs/content/preview/explore/cluster-management/point-in-time-recovery-ysql.md

 ### Restore from an absolute time

-1. From a command prompt, get a timestamp.
+1. From a command prompt, get a timestamp:

     ```sh
     $ python -c 'import datetime; print datetime.datetime.now().strftime("%s%f")'